Blue Beetle (Dan Garrett): Dynamite Entertainment

 In issue #0 of the Project Superpowers miniseries, the Fox Feature Syndicate version of the Blue Beetle appeared in flashbacks (as by now the character/spelling "Dan Garret" was in the public domain).
 To avoid trademark conflicts with DC Comics, he is referred to in this series by the nickname "Big Blue".

 Legacy

 It was eventually established that the Charlton Comics incarnation of the Dan Garrett Blue Beetle made his debut on August 14, 1939.

-The Jaime Reyes Blue Beetle has met Daniel's granddaughter, Danielle, and has also met Dan himself.
+The Jaime Reyes Blue Beetle has met Daniel's granddaughter, Danielle, and Dan himself.

 DC Universe

-In the pages of "Dark Nights: Death Metal", Dan Garrett was among the deceased superheroes that Batman revived using the Black Lantern ring.
+In Dark Nights: Death Metal, Dan Garrett is among the deceased superheroes who Batman resurrects with a Black Lantern ring.